olivluca/TrumaDisplay/README.md

 The UI has been generated with [Squareline studio](https://squareline.io/).

+After cloning you'll have to run `git submodule init` and `git submodule update`.

 This software is not provided, endorsed, supported, or sponsored by Truma.
 It may or may not be working with their products.
 Please read the [license file](LICENSE), in particular: